FrenzyExists/TicTacToe_JS/README.md

   - Normal: AI puts some effort based on player move
   - Evil: Board is bigger, AI is evil

+Game uses react (the basics of it) since lets be real here, its just tic-tac-toe

+Still haven't decided how to work the game mechanics.
+Just figured a way to check who won at any grid size.

+Also I want to use emojis for this, but I still don't visualize how that would work.
+I somewhat visualize a floating window where the player can choose an emoji and select the bot's emoji, kinda like a character selection.
+Don't wanna spend much time here so not sure how long will that take me.

+Also doing a DB just for the score sounds not so great tbh.
+Prolly the score would be saved in the computer's mem or something, whatever is easiest.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).